-- In a “thanks for being a beta tester” email.
-When giving someone access to your beta version, state clearly that, more than anything, you want feedback.
+- In a ‘thanks for being a beta tester’ email.
+When giving someone access to your beta version state clearly that you want feedback more than anything else.

 - Soon after someone uses your product for the first time.
-Automate the sending of an email for each beta tester’s first time signing in to your product.
-This email should thank them and remind them how important it is to you to get feedback.
+When a beta tester first signs in to your product automatically send them an email.
+This should thank them and remind them how important feedback is to you, so you can build a better product.

 2. Make it easy to give feedback

 Don’t force your beta testers to go through a series of complicated steps.
 Make your minimum feedback requirement no more than a single sentence.
-Of course, you should also make it possible for the user to give more detail where appropriate.
+Make it possible for the user to give more detail if they want to.

 When a user gives feedback, they’ve helped you out.
-No matter how positive or negative their feedback, no matter how creative their suggestions, you should thank them and show that you are listening.
+No matter how positive or negative their feedback, no matter how creative their suggestions, you should show that you are listening.

 If you are sending a newsletter to your beta testers or showing a change log at startup, thank your most prolific beta testers by name in the newsletter or change log.
 Most of us appreciate receiving some public acknowledgement.

 If your feedback tool allows it, use it to add a comment to the beta tester’s feedback.

 Comment on feedback to show beta testers that you’re listening

 During a beta testing period, you can improve your product rapidly because your user base understands your product is prone to rapid, breaking changes.
 Take advantage of this and act quickly on some of the feedback you get from beta testers.